apsdehal/Link/README.md

 ```
 ##WildCards

-Link supports numbers, string and alphanumeric wildcards which can be used as `{i} {s} {a}` respectively and of course it can renders regex also.
+Link supports numbers, string and alphanumeric wildcards which can be used as `{i} {s} {a}` respectively and of course it can render regex also.
 Example will clear away your doubts

 ```php
 $routes = array(